luyadev/luya.io/docs/guide/concepts/elements.md

 ]
 ```

-If the styleguide module is successfully configured it is accesible it trough the url: `yourwebsite.com/styleguide`
+If the styleguide module is successfully configured it is accessible it trough the url: `yourwebsite.com/styleguide`

 ## Mocking arguments

 The styleguide will automatically use default values for each element.
-Assuming you have an element argument `$foo` this argument will recieve the value `$foo` inside the styleguide.
+Assuming you have an element argument `$foo` this argument will receive the value `$foo` inside the styleguide.

 ```php
 'test' => function($foo) {